-ltem no. 1565 S ame as: 1566, 1567 No. to identify the observations received from the public No. 111008/ S. 25.08.2006 ame as: No. 111007/25.08.2006, No. 111006/25.08.2006 Proposal The questioner opposes the proposed gold and silver mining project at Roşia Montană and makes the following observations and comments: The tailings pond is unlined and is a hazard for the town of Abrud, as there is the risk of a failure; The overall costs for mine closure are not realistic.
-The Project poses a threat for protected flora and fauna; The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; The company could not find an insurer for the mining project; The EIA report does not assess the "Zero Alternative"; The EIA report does not include an assessment of the "cyanide rain" phenomenon.
-SEE CONTENT CONTESTATION TYPE 2 Specifically, the F be compliant wit The TMF is also of the Terms of Re discussion of how The TMF is comp • the taili • the taili iner is included in the design of the Tailings Management Facility (TMF) basin.
-Roşia Montană Tailings Management Facility (TMF or "the facility") has been designed to h the EU Groundwater Directive (80/68/EEC), transposed as Romanian GD 351/2005. designed for compliance with the EU Mine Waste Directive (2006/21/EC) as required by ference established by the MEWM in May, 2005.
-The following paragraphs provide a x the facility is compliant with the directives. mosed of a series of individual components including: ings impoundment; ings dam; pondary seepage collection pond; • the gro Contair ondary containment dam; and oundwater monitoring wells/extraction wells located downstream of the Secondary ment dam. ponents are integral parts of the facility and necessary for the facility to perform as Solution designed.
+ltem no. 71 No. to identify the observations received from the public No. 108614/ 25.07.2006 and No. 74234/AF/ 28.07.2006 Proposal The questioner opposes the proposed gold and silver mining project at Roșia Montană and makes the following observations and comments: - The tailings pond is unlined and is a hazard for the town of Abrud, as there is the risk of a failure; - Total costs for closing the mine are unrealistic; - The Project poses a threat for protected flora and fauna; - The phase of public consultation and quality evaluation of the impact assessment study report begun without a valid urbanism certificate; - The company could not find an insurer for the mining project. - The EIA report does not assess the "zero alternative"; - The EIA report does not include an assessment of the "cyanide rain" phenomenon.

+An engineered liner is included in the design of the Tailings Management Facility (TMF) basin.
+Specifically, the Roşia Montană Tailings Management Facility (TMF or "the facility") has been designed to be compliant with the EU Groundwater Directive (80/68/EEC), transposed as Romanian GD 351/2005.
+The TMF is also designed for compliance with the EU Mine Waste Directive (2006/21/EC) as required by the Terms of Reference established by the MEWM in May, 2005.
+The following paragraphs provide a discussion of how the facility is compliant with the directives.

+- the tailings impoundment;

+- the tailings dam;

+- the secondary seepage collection pond;

+- the secondary containment dam; and

+- the groundwater monitoring wells/extraction wells located downstream of the Secondary Containment dam.

+All of these components are integral parts of the facility and necessary for the facility to perform as designed.

 The directives indicated above require that the TMF design be protective of groundwater.
-For the Roşia Montană project (RMP), this requirement is addressed by consideration of the favorable geology (low permeability shales underlying the TMF impoundment, the TMF dam and the Secondary Containment dam) and the proposed installation of a low-permeability ( $1x10^{-6}$ cm/sec) recompacted soil liner beneath the TMF basin.
-Please see Chapter 2 of EIA Plan F, "The Tailings Facility Management Plan" for more information. defined by EU Di included in the de • A low p control s • A low pe • A seepag seepage • A series w permeability soil liner will be fully compliant with Best Available Techniques (BAT) as irective 96/61 (IPPC) and EU Mine Waste Directive.
-Additional design features that are esign to be protective of groundwater include: ermeability (1x10 -6 cm/sec) cut off wall within the foundation of the starter dam to seepage; ermeability (1x10 -6 cm/sec) core in the starter dam to control seepage; ge collection dam and pond below the toe of the tailings dam to collect and contain any that does extend beyond the dam centerline; of monitoring wells, below the toe of the secondary containment dam, to monitor and ensure compliance, before the waste facility limit.
-In addition to the e design components noted above specific operational requirements will be implemented Page of answer 1 of 7 to be protective of human health and the environment.
+For the Roşia Montană project (RMP), this requirement is addressed by consideration of the favorable geology (low permeability shales underlying the TMF impoundment, the TMF dam and the Secondary Containment dam) and the proposed installation of a low-permeability ( $1 \times 10^{-6}$ cm/sec) recompacted soil liner beneath the TMF basin.
+Please see Chapter 2 of EIA Plan F, "The Tailings Facility Management Plan" for more information.

+The proposed low permeability soil liner will be fully compliant with Best Available Techniques (BAT) as defined by EU Directive 96/61 (IPPC) and EU Mine Waste Directive.
+Additional design features that are included in the design to be protective of groundwater include:

+- $\bullet$ A low permeability (1x10-6 cm/sec) cut off wall within the foundation of the starter dam to control seepage; - A low permeability $(1x10^{-6} \text{ cm/sec})$ core in the starter dam to control seepage; - A seepage collection dam and pond below the toe of the tailings dam to collect and contain any seepage that does extend beyond the dam centerline; - A series of monitoring wells, below the toe of the secondary containment dam, to monitor seepage and ensure compliance, before the waste facility limit.

+In addition to the design components noted above specific operational requirements will be implemented to be protective of human health and the environment.
 In the extremely unlikely case that impacted water is detected in the monitoring wells below the secondary containment dam, they will be converted to pumping wells and will be used to extract the impacted water and pump it into the reclaim pond where it will be incorporated into the RMP processing plant water supply system, until the compliance is reestablish.

-Vol. 25 - Page 109